 Watch our video…..

-As the Conseil Départmental slowly works westward from Flayosc, the stretch from Rians to Varages is, as yet, not due to be developed until 2024.
+As the Conseil Départmental slowly works westward from Flayosc, the stretch from Rians to Varages should be completed in 2024.

 However, much of the railway line route is used by local agricultural traffic, and in certain places is distinctly passable for touring cyclists.
 This means that there are often alternative routes that you can choose from, depending on your personal preferences as well as the weather.
 In the video below, we took the railway line route from Rians to some 5 kilometres west of Varages, where the line crosses the main road.
 But at different stages there are alternatives.
 Here are the stages, step by step.